Arraiment/gfl-assistant-lite/README.md

-# GFL Assistant Lite
+# GFL Assistant

-Ultra lightweight Girls Frontline helper app built with **ejs, expressjs, nodejs**.
+Dead simple Girls Frontline helper app built with **ejs, expressjs, nodejs**.

-Search for dolls and see info opened in new tabs/windows (enable popups please).
+Search for dolls and open info in new tabs.

 Hosted on [Heroku](https://gfl-lite.herokuapp.com).